-Fig. 23: The new wallet's wallet window.
+Fig. 23: The new wallet's wallet window with account creation dialog.

 Fig. 24: The receiving tab is disabled.

 1.3 Creating an account

 If you are reading this, you likely have a new wallet that has no accounts, and you want to add one to it.
 We support addition of a wide variety of account types: